Levant: History

-Demographics and religion
+Demographics

-The largest religious group in the Levant are Muslims and the largest cultural-linguistic group are Arabs.
-Muslim Arabs became the majority due to the Muslim conquest of the Levant in the 7th century and subsequent Arabization of the region.
-The majority of Muslim Levantines are Sunni with Alawi and Shia minorities.
-Other large ethnic groups in the Levant include Jews, Maronites, Turks, Turkmens, Antiochian Greeks, Assyrians, Yazidi, Kurds, Druze and Armenians.

-There are many Levantine Christian groups such as Greek, Oriental Orthodox (mainly Syriac Orthodox, Coptic, Georgian, and Maronite), Roman Catholic, Nestorian, and Protestant.
+The region is inhabited by Levantine Arabs, Bedouins, Jews, Kurds, Maronites, Assyrians, Armenians, Chechens and Circassians.
+The population of the modern Levant border is approximately 57.6 million consisting of the populations of Syria, Jordan, Israel, Lebanon and Palestine.

+Religious and ethnic groups

+The majority of Levantines are Muslims.
+Islam was first introduced into the region following the Muslim conquest of the Levant in the 7th century; however, a Muslim majority was only reached by the 13th century.
+The majority of Levantine Muslims are Sunnis adhering to the four madhhabs (Hanafi, Shafi'i, Hanbali and Maliki).
+Islamic minorities include the Alawites and Nizari Ismailis in Syria, and Twelver Shiites in Lebanon.

+As the birthplace of Christianity, the Levant has many Christians belonging to various churches, mainly the Greek Orthodox (Antiochian), Syriac Orthodox, and various Eastern Catholic (Syriac Catholic, Melkite and Maronite) churches.
 Armenians mostly belong to the Armenian Apostolic Church.
-There are Levantines or Franco-Levantines who are mostly Roman Catholic.
-There are also Circassians, Turks, Samaritans, and Nawars.
-There are Assyrian peoples belonging to the Assyrian Church of the East (autonomous) and the Chaldean Catholic Church (Catholic).
+There are also Assyrians belonging to the Assyrian Church of the East and the Chaldean Catholic Church.

-In addition, this region has a number of sites that are of religious significance, such as Masjid Al-Aqsa, Antioch in Hatay, the Church of the Holy Sepulchre, and the Western Wall in Jerusalem.

-Language
+Other religious groups in the Levant include Jews, Samaritans, Yazidis in Iraq, and Druze in Syria and Lebanon.

+Languages

-Most populations in the Levant speak Levantine Arabic (شامي, Šāmī), usually classified as the varieties North Levantine Arabic in Lebanon, Syria, and parts of Turkey, and South Levantine Arabic in Palestine and Jordan.
+Most populations in the Levant speak Levantine Arabic (شامي, Šāmī), a variety of Arabic descended from the pre-Islamic Arabic dialects of Syria and Hejazi Arabic, but retaining significant influence from Western Middle Aramaic.
+Levantine Arabic is usually classified as North Levantine Arabic in Lebanon, Syria, and parts of Turkey, and South Levantine Arabic in Palestine and Jordan.
 Each of these encompasses a spectrum of regional or urban/rural variations.
-In addition to the varieties normally grouped together as "Levantine", a number of other varieties and dialects of Arabic are spoken in the Levant area, such as Levantine Bedawi Arabic and Mesopotamian Arabic.
+In addition to the varieties normally grouped together as "Levantine", a number of other varieties and dialects of Arabic are spoken in the Levant area, such as Levantine Bedawi Arabic (by Bedouins) and Mesopotamian Arabic (in eastern Syria).

-Among the languages of Israel, the official language is Hebrew; Arabic was until July 19, 2018, also an official language.
-The Arab minority, in 2018 about 21% of the population of Israel, speaks a dialect of Levantine Arabic essentially indistinguishable from the forms spoken in the Palestinian territories.

 Of the languages of Cyprus, the two official languages are Turkish and Greek.
 The most used languages by population are Greek in the south followed by Turkish in the north.
 Two minority languages are recognized: Armenian, and Cypriot Maronite Arabic, a hybrid of mostly medieval Arabic vernaculars with strong influence from contact with Turkish and Greek, spoken by approximately 1,000 people.

-Some communities and populations speak Aramaic, Greek, Armenian, Circassian, French, Russian, or English.
+In Israel, the official language is Hebrew, which is spoken by the majority of its population.
+Its Arab minority speaks the Arabic language.

+Western Neo-Aramaic is additionally spoken in three villages in Syria: Maaloula, Jubb'adin and Bakhah.

+Among diaspora communities based in the Levant, Greek, Armenian and Circassian are also spoken.